 Vertically Aligned Play-based Curriculum

-Our Emergent Reading Program allows teachers to work with children as a group and individually on pre-reading and pre-writing skills using the techniques of:
+Our Emergent Reading Program is a schoolwide program that allows teachers to work with children as a group and individually on pre-reading and pre-writing skills using the techniques of:

 • Shared Reading

 • Big books, read-along and pair-it books, audio books and other activities are used to enhance the reading experience.

 Our twos and threes class use ZooPhonics in addition to our schoolwide vertically aligned curriculum.
 In the younger classes storytelling gives each child an opportunity to be an author and the rest of the class to be an audience.
 Story webs are also used in the younger classes to help understand the concept of reading (who, what, did you like the story, etc.).

 Our PreK And Kindergarten classrooms utilize the Heggerty Phonics program and Handwriting Without Tears in addition to the vertically aligned whole-school curriculum.
 In Pre-k classrooms journals are kept in which children practice writing the alphabet, numbers and their names.
 Special attention is focused on fine-motor activities that will help with proper pencil grip.
 In Kindergarten classrooms students become authors by creating, illustrating and publishing their own stories.

 Children will attend music class once a week for thirty minutes.
 Our wonderful music teacher leads the children in learning songs that revolve around our themes and seasons.
 During class, kids get to play and learn about different instruments and hear a variety of music and musical styles.
 Movement and motions to the songs, including ASL, are incorporated.